It is a truth universally acknowledged that the only thing better than new clothes, is buying them at a bargain price

 Bandoru Store is pretty hard to miss: one of its most notable outlets is located along the Federal Highway in the colours of Japan's flag.
 It dubs itself as a concept mall that collects preloved, original, and quality clothing imported straight from Japan.
 Bandoru is known to have a good selection of winterwear and outerwear.

-2nd Street is a Japanese-founded company that specialises in exporting used clothing to Asian countries.
-It has over 550 stores in Japan, but has already opened three outlets in Malaysia since its recent launch.
+2nd STREET is a Japanese-founded company that specialises in exporting used clothing to Asian countries.
+It has over 550 stores in Japan.
 Prices may be on the pricier side as many items are branded, with an air-conditioned and clean environment to boot.

 9. Bargain Basement